 \section{Related Work}

-\textbf{Personas in LLMs.} Personas have been widely used in Interaction Design to represent user archetypes~\cite{cooper2014face}.
-They have also been adapted when molding the behavior of language technology, such as chatbots and more recently, LLMs.
-Personas in LLMs span a wide variety of dimensions, e.g., psychometric, occupational, or demographic and guide the model's behavior and responses to better fit specific contexts or user needs~\cite{tseng2024two}.
+\textbf{Personas in LLMs.} Personas, widely used in Interaction Design to represent user archetypes~\cite{cooper2014face}, have recently been adapted to mold the behavior of language technologies like chatbots and LLMs.
+Personas in LLMs span e.g. psychometric, occupational, and demographic dimensions to guide model behavior and tailor responses to contexts or user needs~\cite{tseng2024two}.
 Inducing personas in LLMs effectively is an active area of research~\cite{jiang2023evaluating,shu2024you,liu2024evaluating}.
-We study demographic personas which can be used to create synthetic samples of a particular human subpopulation~\cite{argyle2023out}.
+We study demographic personas which can be used to create synthetic samples of particular human subpopulations~\cite{argyle2023out}.

 \textbf{Demographic Biases in LLMs. }There is extensive research on demographic biases in LLM; see e.g.,~\citet{gupta2023sociodemographic,sen_2025} for overviews.
 Prior work shows that LLMs associate names with identity groups~\cite{gupta2023bias,pawar2025presumed} or respond to users differently based on cultural perceptions~\cite{dammu2024they}.